MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/extension-inf-files.md

 ---
-title: Working with extension INFs in the Windows Hardware Dashboard
+title: Working with Extension INFs in the Windows Hardware Dashboard
-description: You can create shipping labels for your extension INF files on the Windows Hardware Dev Center, enabling you to share and publish them like other submissions. ms.assetid: ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices
+description: You can create shipping labels for your Extension INF files on the Windows Hardware Dev Center, enabling you to share and publish them like other submissions. ms.assetid: ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices
 ---

-# Working with extension INFs in the Windows Hardware Dev Center Dashboard
+# Working with Extension INFs in the Windows Hardware Dev Center Dashboard

-You can create shipping labels for your extension INF files on the Windows Hardware Dev Center, enabling you to share and publish them like other submissions.
+You can create shipping labels for your Extension INF files on the Windows Hardware Dev Center, enabling you to share and publish them like other submissions.
 This topic describes the process for packaging, submitting, and publishing these packages.
-For more information, see [Using an extension INF file](https://docs.microsoft.com/windows-hardware/drivers/install/using-an-extension-inf-file).
+For more information, see [Using an Extension INF file](https://docs.microsoft.com/windows-hardware/drivers/install/using-an-extension-inf-file).

 ## Requirements for publishing Extension INFs to Windows Update
 Publishing Extension INFs to Windows update requires you to select automatic driver promotion checkboxes on your shipping label.
 To see these checkboxes, you must first sign up for [driver flighting](https://docs.microsoft.com/windows-hardware/drivers/dashboard/driver-flighting).

 > [!NOTE]
 > Note the following when publishing Extension INF files:
-> * All test systems must be running at least the RS3 [January 2018 Update](https://support.microsoft.com/help/4056892/windows-10-update-kb4056892) (10.0.16299.192) for Windows Update to offer extension INFs.
+> * All test systems must be running at least the RS3 [January 2018 Update](https://support.microsoft.com/help/4056892/windows-10-update-kb4056892) (10.0.16299.192) for Windows Update to offer Extension INFs.
 > * There is no installation order for when multiple Extension INFs apply to and are installed to a device.
 > * Extension INFs cannot be installed via Device Manager.
 They can however be installed and uninstalled using [pnputil.exe](https://docs.microsoft.com/en-us/windows-hardware/drivers/devtest/pnputil).
 If you create your own setup application use pnputil.exe, and do not use dpinst.exe.

-## Creating, submitting and publishing extension INFs
+## Creating, submitting and publishing Extension INFs

 This section describes how to create, submit, and publish an INF package.
 See the highlighted items and FAQ for information on common mistakes and frequently asked questions.

 > [!IMPORTANT]
-> Microsoft recommends always creating a separate submission for each of your extension INFs, and a separate submission containing only your base driver submission.
-Publishing your base driver and extension INFs in a single submission will cause the following issues:
+> Microsoft recommends always creating a separate submission for each of your Extension INFs, and a separate submission containing only your base driver submission.
+Publishing your base driver and Extension INFs in a single submission will cause the following issues:
 > * All shipping labels will be classified and evaluated as “Extension Drivers” by The Hardware Dev Center Dashboard.
 > * After being published to Windows Update, users may be forced to download your driver packages multiple times: Once when the base driver is installed, and again for each applicable extension that PnP detects.